Kathryn Shively, Ph.D.

 Research

-I am an environmental and military historian of the American Civil War.
-My research and teaching interests involve the evolution of America’s armed forces from the 1600s through the late nineteenth century, with a particular focus on the interactions of soldiers with their “natural” environments and soldiers’ mental and physical health.
-To this end, my first book, "Nature’s Civil War: Common Soldiers and the Environment in 1862 Virginia," winner of the 2014 Wiley-Silver Prize for best first book on the Civil War, explores how enlisted soldiers adapted to the mental and physical challenges of their wartime environments by adopting self-care techniques, from eradicating mosquitoes to boiling water, and informal networks of health care, including African Americans, women, and, of course, each other.
-I am currently working on a biography of Confederate general Jubal A. Early and his problematic influence on the modern historical profession and its methods.
+Kathryn “KT” Shively (they/them) is an environmental and military historian of the American Civil War and Reconstruction.
+Their research and teaching interests involve the evolution of America’s armed forces from the 1600s through the late nineteenth century, with a particular focus on the interactions of soldiers’ mental and physical health with their “natural” environments.
+To this end, Shively’s first book, "Nature’s Civil War: Common Soldiers and the Environment in 1862 Virginia," winner of the 2014 Wiley-Silver Prize for best first book on the Civil War, explores how enlisted soldiers adapted to the mental and physical challenges of their wartime environments by adopting self-care techniques, from eradicating mosquitoes to boiling water, and creating informal networks of health care, including African Americans, women, and each other.
+Shively is finishing a monograph on Confederate general Jubal A. Early’s troubling influence on modern historical consciousness, a study of the nexus of memory and history through the lens of Science, Technology, and Society.

-Previously, I was assistant professor of history at the University of Scranton, Pennsylvania, and before that a schoolteacher in the Bay Area of California.
+Previously, they were an assistant professor of history at the University of Scranton, Pennsylvania, and before that a schoolteacher in the Bay Area of California.